andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 considerations, rather than good judgment.
 When JavaScript was being introduced, the Java language was being heavily marketed and was gaining popularity.
 Someone thought it was a good idea to try to ride along on this success.
-Now we are stuck with the name
+Now we are stuck with the name!

 ##Using the Console